 "Heat on natural hair isn't the enemy.
 Abusing heat on natural hair causes damage," says Everett.
 Be sure to add heat protectant to your hair before a style requiring heat.

-"Clients can maintain twists by making sure the scalp is properly exfoliated and cleansed prior to getting this service thus ensuring the longevity of the style," notes Calixte.
+"Clients can maintain twists by making sure the scalp is properly exfoliated and cleansed prior to getting this service, thus ensuring the longevity of the style," Calixte notes.
 "Moisturizing the scalp once a week with argan oil will also help maintain an overall polished and clean look."

 Twist Out and Go

 Ready to untwist your hair?
-"My go-to product for twist outs and braid outs are the Mizani 25 Miracle 25 Leave-In Conditioner ($34) and the Mizani Styling Foam Mousse ($18) for normal to thick hair.
-I also like to use the Ouidad Curl Immersion Hi-Defining Custard ($28) for fine to normal hair," says Everett.
+"My go-to product for twist outs and braid outs are the Mizani 25 Miracle 25 Leave-In Conditioner ($35) and the Mizani Styling Foam Mousse ($20) for normal to thick hair.
+I also like to use the Ouidad Curl Immersion Hi-Defining Custard ($28) for fine to normal hair," Everett says.

 "I believe all Black women should try/test out braids.
-There is something about long braids that makes me feel closer to my roots," says Calixte.
-"Braids have been a staple in the Black culture for so long and the styling options are endless!
+There is something about long braids that makes me feel closer to my roots," Calixte says.
+"Braids have been a staple in the Black culture for so long, and the styling options are endless!
 Get creative with your braids and rock them with your head held high."
 Adding color to your braids makes for a playful style.

 Fulani Inspired Puffs

-This Fulani style is edgy and low maintenance to upkeep.
+This Fulani style is edgy and low-maintenance.
 "Create box braids with synthetic braiding hair.
-Secure the bottom of the braid and leave two inches of synthetic braiding hair at the ends of the braids," says Everett.
-"Add a 1-inch wide styrofoam ball, and cover with loose hair at the bottom of the braid.
-Secure the ends of the hair overlapping the ball with an elastic.
+Secure the bottom of the braid and leave two inches of synthetic braiding hair at the ends of the braids," Everett says on how to create the style.
+"Add a one-inch-wide styrofoam ball, and cover with loose hair at the bottom of the braid.
+Secure the ends of the hair, overlapping the ball with an elastic.
 Cut any loose ends."

 All the Spirals